 - Persistence skills to help students complete a degree and succeed in careers

 Where We Work

-The program currently operates in the following metropolitan areas: Atlanta, Austin, Birmingham, Boston, Charlotte, Chicago, Cleveland, Dallas, Denver, Detroit, Houston, Indianapolis, Kansas City, Los Angeles, Louisville, Miami, Minneapolis, New Orleans, New York, Philadelphia, Providence, Raleigh, Richmond, Rochester, Saint Louis, San Antonio, San Francisco, San Jose, Secaucus, Tampa, Toledo, and Washington, D.C./McLean.
+The program currently operates in the following metropolitan areas: Atlanta, Austin, Birmingham, Boston, Charlotte, Chicago, Cleveland, Dallas, Denver, Detroit, Grand Rapids, Houston, Indianapolis, Kansas City, Los Angeles, Louisville, Miami, Minneapolis, New Orleans, New York, Philadelphia, Providence, Raleigh, Richmond, Rochester, Saint Louis, San Antonio, San Francisco, San Jose, Secaucus, Tampa, Toledo, and Washington, D.C./McLean.
 EY is extremely proud of the College MAP Alumni and welcomes this year’s incoming Scholars.